jabarragann/mydotfiles/bash/README.md

 # Prompt config script

 * The prompt is set up to automatically display the ros distribution if available with the `get_ros_distro()` function.
 This function won't work correctly unless I resource the prompt after loading ros.
 The resourcing action happens inside the bash function that loads ros packages.
 The might be a better way to achieve this.
+* Git prompt gets current branch and the numer modified files.

 ## Resources